analogdevicesinc/ai8x-training/README.md

 #### Training Process

 Train the new network/new dataset.
-See `go_mnist.sh` for a command line example.
+See `train_mnist.sh` for a command line example.

 #### Netron - Network Visualization